 at Temple University.
 I received my PhD from the School of Criminal Justice at Rutgers University in May 2012.

 My PhD research explored cybercrimes against critical infrastructures.
 A nationís critical infrastructure includes those socio-economic entities (transportation, telecommunications, power plants, water supply systems, emergency services) that are crucial to its everyday functioning and security.
 With the proliferation of technology, critical infrastructures have become computerized and interconnected, making them vulnerable to cybercrimes that compromise, alter, and/or steal sensitive data.
 My interests in critical infrastructure research includes offender decision-making, dynamic crime scripts, and criminal organization and operation.

-Other research interests include the hybridity of crime; environmental criminology and offender decision-making; critical infrastructure protection; terrorism, security, and social control; international organized crime; corporate crime; and media portrayls of cybercrime.
+Other research interests include the hybridity of crime; environmental criminology and offender decision-making; critical infrastructure protection; (international) organized crime; (international) corporate crime; and media portrayls of (cyber)crime.

 I am actively looking for a PhD student (starting September 2015), who will be funded for the entire three years of my newly awarded NSF project.
 If you are interested and have a GPA > 3.2, please contact me at rege at temple dot edu with your CV and unoffical transcripts to initiate dialog.
 Please note that you will still have to go through the formal graduate school application process.